iCodeSometime/asynchronize/readme.md

   end
 end
 ```
-It's extra typing, and it adds an unneeded extra layer of nesting.
+It's extra typing, adds an unneeded extra layer of nesting, and just feels
+dirty.
 Now, I can just call asynchronize to make any methods asynchronous.

 ## FAQ
 ### Metaprogramming?? won't this hurt performance?